LaunchCodeEducation/lchs/src/chapters/dictionaries/project.rst

    key name should NOT be displayed in the prompt, so ``noun1`` shows up as just ``noun``.
 #.
 When the player enters a word, update the dictionary to link the current key
    to that word.
-Keep the word all lowercase.
+The word should be all lowercase.
 #.
 Print ``answers_dict`` after the loop to check your progress.
 Properly done,
    the output should look something like: